3amMcspicy/nycbuildings/README.md

 A simple webapp that teaches about bacterial shapes (potentially more).
 Users can test their knowledge by playing a simple labelling game when prompted with a picture of a bacteria.
 ### Description of code:
 Unsure yet.
-Kivy as an interactive webpage.
+streamlit as an interactive webpage.
 ### Description of data:
 Images are taken from Google image api?
 ### Description of user interaction: